HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-05-sidechains-interoperable-blockchains.md

 true/false \leftarrow Verify(vk, (s_1, s_n), \pi)
 $$

-Proofs for the correct execution of the sidechain logic are generated periodically, one for every withdrawal epoch.
+Proofs for the correct execution of the sidechain logic are generated periodically, one for every Withdrawal Epoch.
 Only the proof and the final state have to be transmitted to the main blockchain.
 The initial state can be taken from the bootstrapping transaction or the most recent Withdrawal Certificate.
 The verification key resides on the mainchain since deployment.
 It's important to note that proof generation doesn't have to happen in a trustless environment.
 A sidechain might just as well use a Proof of Authority scheme were a group of trusted certifiers generates proofs.

 Now that there is a basic understanding of what proof systems are, how recursion works, and how it is applied to generate proofs for any state (block) of the sidechain and in turn all withdrawals, we continue by looking at the remaining modifications to the mainchain needed to enable sidechains.